 Making a journey stick is such an easy, fun outdoor craft to do with the kids – and a great low-cost way to have some fun family time.

-We learnt what a journey stick is and how to make one at our local nature reserve in Nottingham, which is part of the Wildlife Trusts.
+We learnt what a journey stick is and how to make one at our local nature reserve, which is part of the Wildlife Trusts.

 What is a journey stick?